GWC-DCMB/curriculum-notebooks/paper/paper.md

 Michigan Medicine.
 Since accepting its first students in 2001, the U-M Bioinformatics Graduate Program has graduated 66 male and 22 female doctorates as of 2019.
-This disparity begins at the applicant level — during 2016-2019 the average percentage of females applying directly to the Bioinformatics PhD program is 35.2%, and 41% for female applicants listing Bioinformatics as first or second choice in the biomedical PhD umbrella program PIBS.
+This disparity begins at the applicant level; during 2016-2019 the average percentage of females applying directly to the Bioinformatics PhD program is 35.2%, and 41% for female applicants listing Bioinformatics as first or second choice in the Program in Biomedical Sciences, U-M's biomedical PhD umbrella program.

 Previous research on women's educational experiences in STEM have produced various explanations for persistent gender disparities